Hockey Night in Canada: 1980s and 1990s

 On April 9, 1980, the CBC carried the ACTRA Awards ceremony.
 Game 2 of the Hartford–Montreal playoff series was televised in French and the Edmonton-Philadelphia and Toronto-Minnesota games were shown only on local stations CITV in Edmonton and CHCH in Hamilton, respectively.
-The Vancouver-Buffalo game was televised by CBC regionally in British Columbia, since the ACTRA Awards show was tape-delayed into prime time on the west coast.
+The Vancouver-Buffalo game was televised by the CBC regionally in British Columbia, since the ACTRA Awards show was tape-delayed into prime time on the west coast.

 Except for the 1982 Stanley Cup Finals, the CBC's only other nationally televised postseason games that year were the April 23 Boston-Quebec game (Game 6), the April 25 Quebec-Boston game (Game 7), and the May 6 Vancouver-Chicago game (Game 5).
 All the other games were seen regionally.

-CTV had the national rights for the 1986 Calgary-St. Louis playoff series, except in the Calgary market (in which CBC and Molson retained exclusive rights).
+CTV had the national rights for the 1986 Calgary-St. Louis playoff series, except in the Calgary market (in which the CBC and Molson retained exclusive rights).
 CTV was unable to televise Games 2 and 3 of this series due to prior commitments.
 The CBC was allowed to televise Games 2 and 3 to Alberta and British Columbia, but not nationally.

 On April 18, 1988 (during Game 1 of the Montreal–Boston playoff series) at 8:08 p.m. local time, Quebec experienced a power outage.
 Darkness enveloped Montreal and the Forum; the Forum's reserve generators could only illuminate the rink enough to keep the game moving, and the CBC abandoned its coverage after the first period.
 Chris Cuthbert was assigned by the CBC to report and provide updates on Game 1 of the Washington-New Jersey playoff series.
 When Quebec blacked out, the CBC tasked Cuthbert with working the rest of the game.
 In Boston, WSBK-TV lost the picture but continued audio of the game with Fred Cusick and Derek Sanderson by telephone.
 Canwest/Global aired the 1988 Calgary-Edmonton playoff series nationally, except for the Edmonton and Calgary markets (where the CBC retained exclusive rights).

 After Wayne Gretzky was traded to the Los Angeles Kings in 1988, the network began showing occasional double-headers when Canadian teams visited Los Angeles to showcase the sport's most popular player.
 The games were often joined in progress, since the start time for HNIC was still 8 p.m.
-Eastern Time; Gretzky's Kings home games began at 7:30 p.m.
-Pacific Time (10:30 Eastern).
-Weekly double-headers became permanent during in the 1994–95 season, with games starting at 7:30 Eastern and 7:30 Pacific respectively.
+ET, while Gretzky's Kings home games began at 7:30 p.m.
+Pacific (10:30 p.m.
+ET).
+Weekly double-headers became permanent during the 1994–95 season, with games starting at 7:30 p.m.
+ET (4:30 p.m.
+PT) and 7:30 p.m.
+PT (10:30 p.m.
+ET), respectively.
 The start times were moved up to 7 p.m.
-ET and PT in 1998, with a 30-minute pre-game show airing at 6:30 p.m.
-ET.
+ET (4 p.m.
+ET) and PT (10 p.m.
+ET) in 1998, with a 30-minute pre-game show airing at 6:30 p.m.
+ET (3:30 p.m.
+PT).

+Paul Graham was the senior producer of Hockey Night in Canada from 1998 until 2009.